Dvandenderen/Baltic-benthic-status/README.md

 # Baltic-benthic-status
-Description of the code and data to assess bottom fishing impact and hypoxia on benthic communities
+Description of the code and data to evaluate impact of bottom fishing impact and hypoxia on benthic communities in the Baltic Sea